Roosters and chickens

 - if the housing is located on bush fire prone land, and is less than 5 metres from a dwelling, it must be constructed of non-combustible material.

-You can check the zoning of your property to determine how many chickens you can keep, by using the following property enquirer tool:
+You can check the zoning of your property to determine how many chickens you can keep, by using the ePlanning tool:

-Keeping roosters is not allowed in residential areas within Eurobodalla Shire, except in areas Zoned R5 – Large Lot Residential, however it is permitted in all rural areas.
+Keeping roosters is not allowed in residential areas within the Eurobodalla, except in areas Zoned R5 – Large Lot Residential, but you can keep them in all rural areas.

 If roosters and chickens are causing problems

-Should the keeping of chickens and poultry become a public health or noise issue in any area, Council can place additional requirements on the owner of the land under Section 124 of the Local Government Act 1993, in accordance with Council's Local Orders Policy.
+If keeping chickens and poultry becomes a public health or noise issue in any area of the Eurobodalla, Council can impose further requirements on the landowner under Section 124 of the Local Government Act 1993, in line with Council's Local Orders Policy.
 These requirements may include:

 - the removal of the number of poultry kept